RFA Gold Rover

 Gold Rover and her sister Black Rover were the last two in service with the RFA on duty around the world.
-The class were phased out as part of a worldwide effort to replace single-hulled tankers with more environmentally safe double-hulled vessels.
+The class was phased out as part of a worldwide effort to replace single-hulled tankers with more environmentally safe double-hulled vessels.
 Gold Rover herself was decommissioned in a sunset ceremony at Portsmouth Naval Base on 6 March 2017.